Skip to main content

-Our Patient Registration staff is required to verify your information upon each registration.
+Our patient registration staff is required to verify your information upon each registration.
 We recognize this can be annoying and redundant but we must be certain your information is accurate upon each visit to our facility.
 We are required to review your most current insurance card(s) on each visit to our hospital.
 This is to ensure accuracy when your insurance company processes your claim and to minimize the possible issues associated with your insurance plan paying promptly and properly.

-What to Bring
+What to bring

 At the hospital, your basic needs will be taken care of, but you may wish to bring a few personal items if your care includes an overnight stay, or to make you more comfortable during your post-procedure recovery.